OBDS-Training/OBDS_slides/git_version_control_individual/solution.md

 > NOTE: We recommend using your personal email address when signing up to ensure continuity between jobs.
 > You can always add work emails to your account after it is created.
 > Associating at least one academic email to your account qualifies you to apply for benefits via [GitHub Education](https://github.com/education).
+>
 > Pick a unique username.
+>
-> Continue  through the process (e.g. verifying your email address) until you are logged in to your account.
+> Click on the 'Continue' button and complete the process (e.g. verifying your email address) until you are logged in to your account.

 - Create an SSH key on the cluster and upload it to your GitHub account.